 The Striking window serves one purpose during ringing and another afterwards.
 Its content and appearance change accordingly.
 Also, it is only useful if at least one of the bells is being rung by a person.
-If the computer is simply ringing by itself, or it is being used for silent practice, this window will have no useful content.
+If the computer is simply ringing by itself, or it is being used for silent practice (that is not being analysed), this window will have no useful content.

-The above image shows the window after ringing has finished.
-It presents a histogram of the striking results from the touch just rung.
+The first button provides a histogram of the striking results from the touch just rung.
 The line up the centre of the window represents perfect striking.
 Columns are drawn either side of this line, dividing the ringing into categories every 25% of a blow, early (blue) or late (red).